startrek64/budgetbuddy/readme.txt

 to run the app:

-Please type 'npm start', if this fails due to incompatable bash shell please use 'GOOGLE_CLIENT_ID='1010858472376-iljq2hd7cgai5mddju8rmhmmuvcdtges.apps.googleusercontent.com' node app.js' insted.
+Please type 'npm start', if this fails due to incompatable bash shell please use 'GOOGLE_CLIENT_ID='1010858472376-iljq2hd7cgai5mddju8rmhmmuvcdtges.apps.googleusercontent.com' node app.js' instead.

 now you can connect via localhost:8080